Friendship Heights Village, Maryland: 2020 census

+Demographic estimates

+28% of residents were foreign born, while 98% were high school graduates or higher and 88% held a bachelor's degree or higher.

+Income and poverty

-The median income for a household in the area was $106,771, with the per capita income equaling $91,197.
+The median income for a household in the area was $106,771, and the per capita income was $91,197.

 Village of Friendship Heights

 Although not an incorporated municipality, the Village of Friendship Heights was established as a Special Tax District in 1914.
 Its boundaries—Wisconsin Avenue, Willard Avenue, and Somerset Terrace (with Little Falls Branch)—enclose 34 acres (140,000 m^{2}) and is almost entirely occupied by high-rise residential buildings.
 It has the highest population density of any census-designated place or city in the United States.
 In fact, its density exceeds that of the New York City borough of Manhattan, which itself is coextensive with the United States' most dense county.
 The 2010 population of Friendship Village Heights was 4,698, giving it a population density of 88,432 per square mile, versus Manhattan's approximate 70,000.